Sequoia Games looks to capitalize on NBA Top Shot fever with an AR tabletop game – TechCrunch

 Users get a handful of tiles that vary depending on the tier of their Kickstarter pledge, but going forward, the startup is planning to sell the tiles in randomized packs as well.

-Users register these tiles inside their app where the ownership of individual tiles is tracked across the network using something that sounds an awful lot like a blockchain — though that’s a word the team was very careful to avoid using.
-What’s interesting is that once the tiles are registered users can play the game in-person or online.
-The company is working on first-party marketplace for the tiles, though buyers will have to actually purchase and ship the physical tiles even if they are only playing on mobile.
+Users register these tiles inside their app, where the ownership of individual tiles is tracked across the network using something that sounds an awful lot like a blockchain — though that’s a word the team was very careful to avoid using.
+What’s interesting is that once the tiles are registered, users can play the game in-person or online.
+The company is working on a first-party marketplace for the tiles, though buyers will have to actually purchase and ship the physical tiles even if they are only playing on mobile.

 Like Top Shot, Sequoia Games boasts an official partnership with the NBA and national players’ association.
 Unlike Dapper Labs, they’re not currently sitting on hundreds of millions of dollars of venture money.
 The startup’s founder says they’ve raised a modest seed round and are in the process of closing a more sizable Series A.